aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/imagesaveoptions/imagesaveoptions/_index.md

 title: Aspose::Words::Saving::ImageSaveOptions::ImageSaveOptions constructor
 linktitle: ImageSaveOptions
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::Saving::ImageSaveOptions::ImageSaveOptions constructor.
-Initializes a new instance of this class that can be used to save rendered images in the Tiff, Png, Bmp, Jpeg, Emf, Eps or Svg format in C++.'
+Initializes a new instance of this class that can be used to save rendered images in the Tiff, Png, Bmp, Jpeg, Emf, Eps, WebP or Svg format in C++.'
 type: docs
 weight: 2000
 url: /cpp/aspose.words.saving/imagesaveoptions/imagesaveoptions/